dippy2214/The-Wiimote-Project/README.md

 The first test was made in a C++ project, for one simple reason - it's the language I knew best.
 I considered using something more adept at bluetooth connections, but (perhaps foolishly) chose not to try to learn even more new things at once.
 I figured that I was already diving head first into bluetooth connections and a whole world of stuff I didn't understand, and I shouldn't try to learn a whole new language on top of that.
-After all, I had barely got the hang of one.
+After all, I had barely got the hang of one of them.